marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 |zooniverse_retirement_reason| Zooniverse system-generated retirement-reason (empty if none / not)
 |zooniverse_url_*| Zooniverse URLs to images of the capture / subject

+Note: The 'season' attribute is guessed for records without that data in the subject export based on the name of the 'output_csv'.
+This is to deal with legacy data that had no 'season' field.

 ## Extract Zooniverse Annotations from Classifications